A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Forward uncertainty propagation with reduced data requirements

 Given an unstable stochastic LTI system with a sequence of randomly sampled input in the offline data collection phase, the system response grows exponentially over time.
 Consequently, the constructed Hankel matrix of output data may exhibit ill-conditioning, which causes numerical issues.
 To prevent the system response from diverging, we design a stabilizing feedback controller

-where $v_k$ is an additional small random noise to guarantee the persistency of excitation of the inputs.
-Based on recorded input-output data, one can compute $K$ via solving an optimization problem, see \citet{doerfler23on} for state feedback and \citet{pan24data} for output feedback.
-When disturbance measurements are unavailable, an estimator for the disturbance realizations is required to obtain $K$, e.g. the least-square estimator~\eqref{eq:Estimator}.
+where $\epsilon_k^{\da}$ is small additive random noise to guarantee persistency of excitation of the inputs.
+Based on recorded input-output data, one can compute $K$ via solving an optimization problem, see \citet{doerfler23on} for state feedback and \citet{pan25data} for output feedback.
+When disturbance measurements are unavailable, an estimator for the disturbance realizations is required to obtain $K$, e.g., the least-square estimator~\eqref{eq:Estimator}.
 Note that the accuracy of the estimated disturbances remains an open question.
-Moreover, the recorded input-output trajectory and estimated disturbance realizations, i.e., $\trad{(u,y,\hat{w})}{0}{T-1})$, satisfy dynamics~\eqref{eq:VARX} but with different system matrices $\hat{A}$ and $\hat{B}$, cf. Corollary~3 by \citet{pan24data}.
+Moreover, the recorded input-output trajectory and estimated disturbance realizations, i.e., $\trad{(u,y,\hat{v})}{0}{T-1}$, satisfy dynamics~\eqref{eq:VARX} but with different system matrices $\hat{A}$ and $\hat{B}$, cf. Corollary~3 by \citet{pan25data}.
 Therefore, Lemma~\ref{lem:StochFundam} and \ref{coro:StochFundamPCE} remain valid with the estimated disturbances.

 Due to the estimation error of disturbance realizations, the computed feedback gain $K$ is not guaranteed to stabilize the system~\eqref{eq:DynReal}.
-Here we propose the following experimental procedure to resolve this issue: \begin{itemize} \item[i)] Sample an input-state trajectory of system~\eqref{eq:DynReal} for a short length, i.e. $\trad{(u,y)}{0}{T}$ with small $T$, and estimate the disturbance $\trad{\hat{w}}{0}{T-1}$ \item[ii)] Solve the optimization problem proposed in \citet{pan24data} with the sampled data and compute the corresponding $K$. \item[iii)] Let the feedback be $u_k = Kz_k + v_k$, where $v_k$ is uniformly sampled from a small interval, e.g. $[10^{-3},10^{-3}]$, and implement the input. \item[iv)] Sample the output data of system~\eqref{eq:DynReal} and check whether it stays in a neighbor of origin.
-If not, go to step i) and repeat the procedure with current input policy; otherwise the procedure terminates. \end{itemize} With a stabilizing feedback $K$, we can sample $\trad{(u,y)}{0}{T}$ of~\eqref{eq:DynReal} and construct the Hankel matrices with acceptable condition numbers.
+Here we propose the following experimental procedure to resolve this issue: \begin{enumerate}[label=(\roman*)] \item Sample an input-state trajectory of system~\eqref{eq:DynReal} for a short length, i.e. $\trad{(u,y)}{0}{T}$ with small $T$, and estimate the disturbance $\trad{\hat{v}}{0}{T-1}$. \item Solve the optimization problem proposed in \citet{pan25data} with the sampled data and compute the corresponding $K$. \item Let the feedback be $u_k = Kz_k + \epsilon_k$, where $\epsilon_k$ is uniformly sampled from a small interval, e.g., $[-10^{-3},10^{-3}]$, and implement the input. \item Sample the output data of system~\eqref{eq:DynReal} and check whether it stays in a neighborhoodf of the origin.
+If not, go to step (i) and repeat the procedure with current input policy; otherwise the procedure terminates. \end{enumerate} With a stabilizing feedback $K$, we can sample $\trad{(u,y)}{0}{T}$ of~\eqref{eq:DynReal} and construct the Hankel matrices with acceptable condition numbers.